Hearing Instrument Specialist

 Admittance to the test/examination is made following presentation of the PHOTO I.D. to a proctor.

 No personal belongings other than what is needed for the test will be permitted in the examination room.
 For example, books, binders, pencil cases, purses, bags, coats, etc. must be left outside of the test/examination room.
 Ball caps are not to be worn.
 Evaluations will predominately come in the form of formal examinations.
 There will be no use of smartphone technology during the examination process.
-Students in some instances may be provided calculators
+Students in some instances may be allowed calculators

 - Each examinee must sign-in.